Chronic Fatigue Syndrome

 Rather than treating symptoms, investigating and addressing underlying body system dysfunction such as gut dysbiosis, SIBO, HPA axis dysregulation, viral load, nutrient imbalances and methylation are key to resolving long term fatigue.
 Dietary and lifestyle measures will also need to be incorporated with patients to make a full recovery.

-At our Perth clinic of Advanced Functional Medicine we specialise in treating patients with chronic fatigue syndrome and adrenal fatigue.
+At our Perth clinic of Advanced Functional Medicine we are experienced in treating patients with chronic fatigue syndrome and adrenal fatigue.
 We also treat many other syndrome illnesses such as fibromyalgia.